Ford 1.6L EcoBoost GTDI Engine

 The engine's cylinder block has an open-deck style and made from high-strength aluminum alloy.
 The open-deck layout helps lower weight and boosted cooling balance.
 The engine block has a very thin cast iron sleeves (liners) cast directly into aluminum cylinder walls.
 The block was equipped along with a cast iron crankshaft along with four counterweights and five main bearings, forged connecting rods, aluminum hypereutectic pistons with low-friction resin-coated skirts.
 Piston pins feature a diamond-like-coating (DLC).
 The oil pan is also made from aluminum and adds some structural support to the engine block.

-Here is necessary advice on Engine, Ford, Ford 1.6L EcoBoost GTDI Engine, Ford 1.6L EcoBoost GTDI Engine problems, Ford 1.6L EcoBoost GTDI Engine reliability, Ford 1.6L EcoBoost GTDI Engine specs.
-We have the greatest source for Engine, Ford, Ford 1.6L EcoBoost GTDI Engine, Ford 1.6L EcoBoost GTDI Engine problems, Ford 1.6L EcoBoost GTDI Engine reliability, Ford 1.6L EcoBoost GTDI Engine specs.
+Here is important science on Engine, Ford, Ford 1.6L EcoBoost GTDI Engine, Ford 1.6L EcoBoost GTDI Engine problems, Ford 1.6L EcoBoost GTDI Engine reliability, Ford 1.6L EcoBoost GTDI Engine specs.
+We have the finest substance for Engine, Ford, Ford 1.6L EcoBoost GTDI Engine, Ford 1.6L EcoBoost GTDI Engine problems, Ford 1.6L EcoBoost GTDI Engine reliability, Ford 1.6L EcoBoost GTDI Engine specs.
 Check it out for yourself!
-You can gather Ford 1.6L EcoBoost GTDI Engine guide and view the latest Ford 1.6L EcoBoost GTDI Engine: Specs, Problems, And Reliability.
+You can get Ford 1.6L EcoBoost GTDI Engine guide and read the latest Ford 1.6L EcoBoost GTDI Engine: Specs, Problems, And Reliability.

 TitleFord 1.6L EcoBoost GTDI Engine